anetaanette/FEM-Fylo-Data-Storage-Component/README.md

 - Flexbox
 - Mobile-first workflow

-### What I learned
+### What I learnt

-I learned how to use grid in media queries and I improved my grid skills.
+I kept improving my media queries and mobile layout.
+I also learnet how to add a chat bubble on the desktop version.

 ### Continued development

-Next I want to work on more complicated grid layouts.
+Next I want to work on more complicated mobile layouts.

 ## Author